PAYROLL, TUITION REMISSION, AND BENEFITS

 Most independent fellowship agencies pay student fellows’ segregated fees.
 If a student is funded on a fellowship, the student should check with the funding agency about payment of fees.
 If a student is transitioning off of fellowship funding, the student should be prepared for payment of segregated fees.

-Students need to maintain continuous enrollment to fulfill their degree obligations, their Graduate Assitantship obligations and/or their fellowship obligations.
+Students need to maintain continuous enrollment to fulfill their degree obligations, their Graduate Assistantship obligations and/or their fellowship obligations.
 Pre-dissertators need to enroll in 8-15 credits for Fall/Spring semesters (2 or more in the summer).
-Dissertators need to enroll in EXACTLY 3 credits every semester.
+Dissertators need to enroll in EXACTLY 3 credits every semester, including summer term.
 These credits can be a combination of coursework, seminar and research (990) credits.
-See course requirements for more info on program-specific information
+See course requirements for more info on program-specific information.

 For 990 research credits, students should use the course prefix that aligns with the PI’s home department and enroll in the 990 section in which their PI is the instructor.
 Questions about 990 enrollment should be directed to the PI and/or the curricular representative.